Mastering Marathon Training: Structured Workouts, Pacing Strategies, and Tech‑Enabled Coaching

 Why does a zone-based approach work?

-• Race‑pace zone – 85‑95 % HR, practiced in the latter part of long runs to teach the body what 20‑26 mi feels like.
+• Race-pace zone – 85-95% HR, rehearsed in the tail end of long runs so your body knows what mile 20 feels like at race speed.

 Practical Application: self-coaching with data-informed tools